 Last year has accelerated many changes the work force was already going through.
 Digitalisation, the use of big data, requests for more flexibility, and the growing skills gap, to name a few, are challenges your business has to think about.

-In order to attract ‘super-stars’ for your business, it’s important to know what motivates the current workforce to apply, join and remain with a new employer.
+In order to attract ‘super-stars’ for your business, it’s important to know what additional talent you want and need in your team, and what motivates the current workforce to apply, join and remain with a new employer.

 We carried out a research on this topic and would like to present you our findings regarding the top 4 benefits job seekers are looking for in their future employers.

 More and more people opt-in for jobs that offer fewer work hours.
 Currently almost half of all people employed in the Netherlands are part-timers.
 This means that they work less than 36 hours because the Dutch law recognizes a full-time job as 36-40 hours per week.

 In 2020 around 41,000 employees have worked fewer hours compared to 2019.
 Working fewer hours has been a trend on the Dutch market for the previous 10 years and it is hard to estimate how much the has pandemic accelerated this trend.

 Reduced working hours are also more common in certain job positions.
 Many Dutch people in Office Management and PA & Secretarial roles consider 32h per week to be a norm.
 Numerous HR professionals are only interested in working 3-4 days per week, with the percentage rising up to 60% in senior positions.
 Students and experienced professionals in Customer Service often prefer part-time jobs over full-time work.
 Even in Finance, traditionally a sector with long work hours, part-time work is not so uncommon anymore.